macmillanpublishers/Word-template/docs/dev/template+installation.md

 There are a number of template files that need to be saved in specific directories for the macros to work correctly.

 ## Startup
 Word automatically loads any templates saved in the Startup directory as Add-Ins when it launches.
-As soon as it is loaded, it will execute any `AutoExec` procedures in the `ThisDocument`.
+As soon as it is loaded, it will execute any `AutoExec` procedures in the `ThisDocument` module.

 ### Files to be installed here
 * **GtUpdater.dotm:** Has an `AutoExec` procedure that loads `MacmillanGT.dotm` as an Add-In and also checks daily that `MacmillanGT.dotm` is up to date, then prompts the user and downloads the updated files if needed.